josanua/booilerplate-for-custom-WP-plugin/README.md

 Finally, the activate function registers the "movie_review" post type and the "movie_types" taxonomy and flushes the rewrite rules to ensure the new post type and taxonomy are registered correctly.

+## Issues
+* At the moment custom input isn't displayed in 'Movie Reviews Options'

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.